sheride/fuzzy_axions/README.md

 # Fuzzy Axions and Associated Relics

-This repository stores the data for some of the example models of fuzzy dark matter in type IIB string theory obtained in [ArXiv:???](LINK).
+This repository stores the data for some of the example models of fuzzy dark matter in type IIB string theory obtained in [ArXiv:2412.12012](https://arxiv.org/abs/2412.12012).
 It also contains a Python notebook to illustrate the manipulation of these models in `CYTools`.

 ## Summary of results